romanvm/django-tinymce4-lite/docs/usage.rst

-.. warning:: If you are using TinyMCE editor in publicly facing webpages, it is strongly recommended to define `valid_elements`_ option for TinyMCE to limit the set of allowed HTML elements and/or filter submitted content for security reasons.
+.. warning:: If you are using TinyMCE editor in publicly facing webpages, it is strongly recommended to define `valid_elements`_ option for TinyMCE to limit the set of allowed HTML elements and/or to filter submitted content for security reasons.

 In Django Admin interface the widget is used automatically for all models that have :class:`HTMLField<tinymce.HTMLField>` fields.

+.. _forms-media:

 If you are using TinyMCE 4 in your website forms, you need to add ``form.media`` template variable to the ``<head>`` section of your templates:

 .. code-block:: django